jmetev1/petroTwitter/reading/index.md

 ### Initial Steps

 - [ ] Explore the codebase to get an understanding of each component's responsibility.
 Relate the code you see to the previous diagram and ensure you understand how the components relate to each other.
 An essential aspect of this first step is to understand the HTML for each component too.
 - [ ] Inside of `src/components/app.js`, write the directive code that will render this component to the DOM.
+Not all of the tests in `appSpec` are pertinent at this time.
+Be sure to follow the MVP practice, that is writing the minimum code at each step.

 ### Configure Mocked Data